 The San Francisco native was handsome, charismatic, and extremely marketable, as evidenced by his wildly popular Hertz commercials.
-With his playing days behind him, he took a shot at the movie business and was successful there as well, hilariously starring in the Naked Gun franchise alongside Leslie Nielsen.
+With Simpson’s playing days behind him, he took a shot at the movie business and was successful there as well, hilariously starring in the Naked Gun franchise alongside Leslie Nielsen.

-O.J.
-Simpson was now a fugitive of justice and a warrant was issued for his arrest.
-At approximately 6:45 p.m., a TV news chopper spotted a white Ford Bronco on a Los Angeles expressway and the chase was on.
-For the next few hours, more than 95 million people tuned in to watch the low-speed chase through Southern California that ended at Simpson’s home in Brentwood, California.
+Simpson became a fugitive of justice, and the police issued a warrant for his arrest.
+At approximately 6:45 pm, a news chopper spotted a white Ford Bronco on an LA expressway and the chase was on.
+For the next few hours, more than 95 million people tuned in to watch the low-speed chase through Southern California.
+It ended at Simpson’s home in Brentwood, California.

 Cowlings had played football alongside Simpson at every level, from high school to two different colleges to the NFL.
-It was Cowlings who called 911 during the chase, telling authorities that O.J. had a gun to his own head and just wanted to get home before being taken into custody.
-Cowlings himself was arrested that famous night for aiding a fugitive but the charges were later dropped.
+During the chase, he called 911 and told authorities that O.J. had a gun to his own head and just wanted to get home before being taken into custody.
+The police arrested Cowlings that night for aiding a fugitive.
+Later, they dropped the charges.

 Where is the white Bronco from the O.J.
 Simpson chase today?

-In 2017, right around the time O.J.
-Simpson was released from prison after serving nine years for armed robbery and kidnapping, Gilbert attempted to sell the white Bronco for $1.3 million on “Pawn Stars.”
-But host Rick Harrison chose to pass.
-Gilbert says he’ll never accept less than a million dollars for it, calling it the second-most-viewed vehicle in American history, right behind the car in which JFK was assassinated.
+In 2017, right around the time Simpson was released from prison after serving nine years for armed robbery and kidnapping, Gilbert attempted to sell the white Bronco for $1.3 million on reality show Pawn Stars.
+Host Rick Harrison chose to pass.
+Gilbert says he’ll never accept less than a million dollars for it.
+He calls it the second-most-viewed vehicle in American history, right behind the car in which JFK was assassinated.